p4t5h3/purebasic-language-for-sublime-text/CONTRIBUTING.md

 For more info, see the [GitHub documentation on Autolinked references and URLs].

-## Code Styles Conventions
+## Code Style Conventions

-This repository uses [EditorConfig] to enforce consistent code styles.
+This repository uses [EditorConfig] to enforce consistent code style.
-If you haven't already done so, please install the [EditorConfig package for Sublime Text], which will ensure that project-specific settings will be enforced over custom settings while editing the repository contents.
+If you have not already done so, then please install the [EditorConfig package for Sublime Text] which will ensure that project-specific settings will be enforced over custom settings while editing the repository contents.

 ## PureBasic IDE Settings

-Before editing the source files of the repository with the PureBasic IDE, you must ensure that the IDE doesn't save its settings at the end of the source files.

-In "__Preferences » Editor »  Save Settings to:__", there are four options to handle how compiler options are saved/loaded:
+In "__Preferences » Editor »  Save Settings to:__" there are four options on how compiler settings are saved and loaded.

-1. __The end of the Source file__ — settings are saved as a comments block at the end of each source file.
+Check that your IDE is not configured to save compiler settings at the end of source files.
-2. __The file &lt;filename&gt;.pb.cfg__ — for each source file, a corresponding `<filename>.pb.cfg` file is created.
-The file is a PureBASIC [Preference file].
-3. __A common file project.cfg for every directory__ — a single `project.cfg` [Preference file] is created within a folder, the settings of each source file are grouped in a [Preference Group] named as the source file.
-4. __Don't save anything__

-Check that your IDE is not configured to use the first option, otherwise you'll be modifying files tracked by Git, even if you don't actually change the file contents.
+With that setting the PureBasi IDE would modify files tracked by Git even though you did not actually change the source code.
-Options two and three are fine because the repository is set to ignore any files matching the patterns `*.pb.cfg`, `*.pbi.cfg` and `project.cfg` — i.e. those files are excluded from the repository (see [`.gitignore`](.gitignore).
+The other options to store compiler settings in dedicated files or not at all are acceptable.
+The possibly created compiler settings files are ignored in the repository based on their file extension and will not be committed.

 ## Completions